freshfrogs/freshfrogs.github.io/wiki/index.md

 4. Finally, Review and **Confirm** the transaction!

-    - Review and confirm the request with your prodiver to send the transaction!
+    - Review and confirm the request with your provider to send the transaction!

-    - Make sure all details are correct, and gas limit is appropriate!
+    - Make sure all details are correct, and the gas limit is appropriate!

 ### How do I View My Frogs?